Studying abroad as part of your degree

 If you have a learning agreement at the University of Winchester please inform the Study Abroad Coordinators right away.
 We can help you set up a learning agreement in your host institution.

 You will be marked and graded at your host university.
-Depending on your institution these marks will be returned and we will convert them to Winchester credits.
+Depending on your institution these marks will be returned and we will convert them to Winchester credits only for semester abroad exchanges.
 All your modules (and module changes) must be approved with your programme leader in order to be eligible for credits at Winchester

 Depending on your Study Abroad programme, the University prepares students for Study Abroad through pre-departure meetings.
 These sessions will prepare you for: